kgremillion/Energy_ML/README.md

  (0.10891831024240926, 'US_Interest_Percent'),
  (0.10522735266498491, 'US_Unemployment_Percent'),
  (0.0, 'SharePrice_USD')]</code></pre>
-The next step was to use Auto Arima to forecast and visualizethe last few quarters of data. **The objective was to check the actual share price in comparison to the predicted share price.** After the prediction
+The next step was to use Auto Arima to forecast and visualize the last few quarters of data half of 2017 Q2 data, all 2017 Q3 data, & all 2017 Q4 data. **The objective was to check the actual share price in comparison to the predicted share price.** After the prediction I exported the data points and replotted them using plotly for a betteer visual comparison.